wengmister/BiDexHand/README.md

 # Hardware Setup

 STEP file for the cad asset can be found under `/cad_asset/_stp`, and individual STL file under `/cad_asset/_stl`.
+Additionally, you can find CAD hosted online on [OnShape](https://cad.onshape.com/documents/01cd86c3e9db901b13d9f00a/w/85362aa967854376c1ce3eaf/e/cdd4272996feef8877266f8c?renderMode=0&uiState=68e7603e87a047038d7ce8cc).

 See [BOM.md](/BOM.md) for more details.

-Build instruction currently under construction, I'm planning on releasing it soon.

 For `V4`, build, flash and deploy `/scripts/Servo2040/servo2040_controller` to controller for the PWM version.
 Alternatively, use script from `V3` fork for SCS bus builds.
 - You'll need `pico-sdk` and `pimoroni-pico` modules to build the PWM project.

 # Environment Setup

-This project currently runs on `ROS2-JAZZY`.
+This project is primarily tested on `ROS2-JAZZY`.
 To build locally, run:

     git clone https://github.com/wengmister/BiDexHand.git
     cd BiDexHand